 Ohio 11th District

 Marcia Fudge (D) joined the Biden administration as the Secretary of Housing and Urban Development.
 The primary is scheduled for August 3 and the general election will be held November 2.
-We won’t know who all is running for this seat until after the filing deadline on May 5, but that information will be available HERE.
+There is a long list of Democrats running in the primary, which you can find HERE.

 Florida 20th District

 Alcee Hastings (D) died on April 6.
 Primaries are scheduled for November 2 and the general election will be held January 11, 2022.
 Ballotpedia has the latest list of candidates running HERE.